quantqdev/sample-plasmic-nextjs/README.md

 ### Notes

 - Synchronizing does not delete old pages after renaming
-- Hosted components must use name export
+- Custom components must use named exports
-- Integrations are proxied by Plasmic BE, local server should use ngrok (set headers `ngrok-skip-browser-warning=1`, `client=Plasmic`)
+- Integrations are proxied by Plasmic BE so local server should use ngrok (set headers `ngrok-skip-browser-warning=1`, `client=Plasmic`)